omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

        data[200] = 8'd100;

     end
- - If you are hardcoding data that is greater than one byte, you can set up to four data memory addresses to contain the all of bits in little endian order as memory is byte addressable
+ - If you are hardcoding data that is greater than one byte, you can set up to four data memory addresses to contain all of the bits in little endian order as memory is byte addressable
-  - For example, writing 0x12345678 into data memory starting from address 216 would look like:
+  - For example, writing `0x12345678` into data memory starting from address `216` would look like:
       ``` verilog
       initial begin
        //instruction encoding and possible other data